microsoft/promptflow/docs/how-to-guides/init-and-test-a-flow.md

 This is an experimental feature, and may change at any time.
 Learn [more](https://aka.ms/azuremlexperimental).
 :::

-From this document, customer can initialize a flow and test it locally.
+From this document, customer can initialize a flow and test it.

 ## Initialize flow